 Learning in Year 1 progresses from the E.Y.F.S to the New National Curriculum for Key Stage One and, as such, children will learn about Science, Information Technology, History, Geography, Religious Education, Physical Education, Art & Design, Music, Personal, Social & Health Education and Design Technology.
 Children will be taught some subject specific lessons but many of these subjects will be taught as cross-curricular themes in a manner more appropriate and meaningful for younger children.

 - Homework – This will be set throughout the year.
-We start gradually with a spelling investigation linked to our class phonics/spelling focus for the week and a Maths, Topic or other curriculum related activity.
-Homework will be sent home on Monday, to be completed at home.
+We start gradually with a spelling investigation linked to our class phonics/spelling focus for the week.
+Apart from weekly spellings, there will be also Maths online task to be completed at home.
 We will encourage the children to take part in interesting projects every term related to our Science, Geography, History or Topic learning.

 - Handwriting – The children will continue to learn the cursive style of handwriting.
 We begin by progressing through the alphabet, teaching children the lead-in and lead-out stroke for each letter, which will eventually guide them towards joining their letters fluently and correctly.
 All children will be introduced to this system but we fully appreciate that some children will need greater support with pencil control and exercises to help them achieve in this area.
 We will also send handwriting templates home to reinforce this cursive handwriting style.

-- Reading scheme books – All children will continue to read the scheme books at school, on a one to one basis, with myself, teaching assistants and a number of volunteer helpers.
-All children will continue to be given a reading scheme book to take home to further develop their reading skills.
+- Reading scheme books – All children will continue to read the scheme books at school, on a one to one basis, with myself, teaching assistants/ All children will continue to be given a reading scheme book to take home to further develop their reading skills.
 These books will be changed on Mondays and Fridays.
 Additionally, we will continue with My Rising Star – online books.
 These online books will be assigned for the children on each Wednesday to be read at home.

 - Reading comments - Please write the title of the book and date in the contact book each time your child brings a new book home.
 This helps us keep track of how regularly the children are reading their books.
 A brief comment on their reading experience is useful but is not always necessary.
 Please encourage your child to share a book with you every day to ensure they progress well.